Armenians in the Ottoman Empire: National awakening: 1880s

-Bashkaleh clash, 1889
+Bashkaleh clash: 1889

 The Bashkaleh clash was the bloody encounter between the Armenakan Party and the Ottoman Empire in May 1889.
 Its name comes from Başkale, a border town of Van Eyalet of the Ottoman Empire.
 The event was important, as it was reflected in main Armenian newspapers as the recovered documents on the Armenakans showed an extensive plot for a national movement.
 Ottoman officials believed that the men were members of a large revolutionary apparatus and the discussion was reflected on newspapers, (Eastern Express, Oriental Advertiser, Saadet, and Tarik) and the responses were on the Armenian papers.
 In some Armenian circles, this event was considered as a martyrdom and brought other armed conflicts.
 The Bashkaleh Resistance was on the Persian border, which the Armenakans were in communication with Armenians in the Persian Empire.
 The Gugunian Expedition, which followed within the couple months, was an attempt by a small group of Armenian nationalists from the Russian Armenia to launch an armed expedition across the border into the Ottoman Empire in 1890 in support of local Armenians.

-Kum Kapu demonstration, 1890
+Kum Kapu demonstration: 1890

-The Kum Kapu demonstration occurred at the Armenian quarter of Kum Kapu, the seat of the Armenian Patriarch, was spared through the prompt action of the commandant, Hassan Aga.
-On 27 July 1890, Harutiun Jangülian, Mihran Damadian and Hambartsum Boyajian interrupted the Armenian mass to read a manifesto and denounce the indifference of the Armenian patriarch and Armenian National Assembly.
-Harutiun Jangülian (member from Van) tried to assassinate the Patriarch of Istanbul.
+The Kum Kapu demonstration occurred at the Armenian quarter of Kumkapı, the seat of the Armenian Patriarch, who was spared through the prompt action of the commandant, Hassan Aga.
+On 27 July 1890, Harutiun Jangülian, Mihran Damadian and Hambartsum Boyajian interrupted the Divine Liturgy to read a manifesto and denounce the indifference of the Armenian patriarch and Armenian National Assembly to national liberation.
+Jangülian then tried to assassinate the Patriarch.
 The goal was to persuade the Armenian clerics to bring their policies into alignment with the national politics.
-They soon forced the patriarch to join the procession heading to the Yildiz Palace to demand implementation of Article 61 of the Treaty of Berlin.
+They soon forced the patriarch to join a procession heading to the Yildiz Palace to demand implementation of Article 61 of the Treaty of Berlin.
 It is significant that this massacre, in which 6000 Armenians are said to have perished, was not the result of a general rising of the Muslim population.
 The Softas took no part in it, and many Armenians found refuge in the Muslim sections of the city.